hacksu/HTML-CSS/README.md

 So yeah.
 CSS is used both to lay the page out and to change the visual style and appearance of things in it.
 Using the display property changes elements' layout modes, so for example, you can use `display: flex;` to create rows (or columns) and change how elements are aligned and spaced out inside them; and there are a bunch of words involved that you sadly just have to memorize.
 And that's probably enough CSS for one lifetime.

+## JavaScript: Making Pages Interactive

 JavaScript is completely different from either of the two previous languages.
 It is an honest-to-god real programming language in which you write sequences of commands that are executed in order and make decisions based on logic and stuff.
 One thing I should probably clarify: there is a programming language that is just called "Java"; it was very popular in the 90s and 2000s and was even used to make little interactive programs on web pages called Java applets; when JavaScript was created, it was named after Java with the promise that it could integrate with Java programs, then that never really happened, and today Java and JavaScript are two languages with absolutely no relationship between them.
 Oh well.

 JavaScript has functions.
-The most basic one that we can test out is called `alert`:
+The most basic one that we can test out is called `alert`.
+Replace the `[JavaScript goes here]` section in your HTML template with:

 ```js
 alert("hello");
 ```

+Save and refresh your browser - you should see a popup!

 It also has variables.
 In JavaScript, the modern recommended practice is to create variables with the keyword "const".
 You never have to specify the type of a variable when you create it, like, you don't have to say whether it's a string or an int or a double or whatever, but you do have to specify whether you want to change it later.
 For some reason.
 Unless you do need to change a variable later, you should use the word "const" to create it.